Like all forms of ionising radiation, X-rays produce electrons and ions when they pass through materials.

 60 kV

-A diagnostic X-ray should be performed to provide information that helps medical staff treat a patient’s condition appropriately.
-In general, this information is much more important to a person’s health than the small estimated risk (typically less than 0.01%) of the chance of developing cancer from the procedure.
-As lead is a very good attenuator of X-rays (see Table 1), a garment impregnated with a small amount of lead can be used to cover sensitive parts of the body.
-Modern X-ray equipment has many features that if used properly can limit the area irradiated and the dose delivered to the minimum necessary for obtaining the diagnostic information.
-In some cases an alternative type of imaging (ultrasound or magnetic resonance imaging) may be able to provide the information sought and therefore may be used instead of an X-ray.
+For patients, diagnostic X-ray imaging should only be performed to provide information that helps medical staff treat a patient’s condition appropriately.
+This information is much more important to a person’s health than the very small potential chance of developing cancer from the exposure.
+Modern X-ray equipment has many control features that if used properly can limit the area irradiated and the dose delivered to the minimum necessary for obtaining the diagnostic information.
+Shielding for patients is typically not necessary if these control features are used appropriately and may even interfere with the proper functioning of these controls.
+In some cases, an alternative type of imaging (ultrasound or magnetic resonance imaging) may be able to provide the information sought and therefore may be used instead of X-rays.

 Access to information FOI disclosure log Information public scheme